AmineHeroual/passmepass/README.md

-# passmepass
+# pass me pass
 passmepass
 hacking/cracking tool.
-this is able to phishing attack.
+This tool is able to phishing attack.
-crack the yourpassword!!!

-# platform
+# Platform
 ubuntu kalilinux
 linux(debian)

+# What this tool can do?
+Phising attack
+1.please setting

+2.create fake HTMLpage.

+3.send fakeHTMLpage to target.

+4.Grab the data.

+5.Try to login the client to the original page

 # setting